radiantlogic-v8/documentation-new/documentation/configuration/security/attribute-encryption.md

 ### Updating Encrypted Attributes

 To update encrypted attributes, the client must connect to RadiantOne via SSL and be authorized (via ACLs) to read and update the attribute and not be in the special [Clear Attributes Only Group](#clear-attributes-only-group).
-When editing entries from the Control Panel > Manage > Directory Browser > selected RadiantOne Directory store, the attributes defined as encrypted are shown in clear as long as the user connected to the Control Panel is authorized to read those attributes and is not a member of the blacklisted group.
+When editing entries from the Control Panel > MANAGE > Directory Browser > selected RadiantOne Directory store, the attributes defined as encrypted are shown in clear as long as the user connected to the Control Panel is authorized to read those attributes and is not a member of the blacklisted group.
 In this case, the connected user can also update the encrypted attribute if permissions allow for it.

 ### Changing an Encryption Key

 If you need to change the encryption security key, follow the steps below.

-1. Go to the Control Panel > Setup > Directory Namespace > Namespace Design.
+1. Go to the Control Panel > SETUP > Directory Namespace > Namespace Design.

 2. Select the naming context representing the RadiantOne Directory store.